Fruchtzwerg94/OutlookRecipientCleaner/README.md

 ![After Outlook Recipient Cleaner](doc/AfterOutlookRecipientCleaner.png)

 ## License and credits
-Outlook Recipients Cleaner is released under the [MIT License](LICENSE).
+Outlook Recipient Cleaner is released under the [MIT License](LICENSE).

 This Outlook Add-In integrates multiple other libraries and sources.
 Credits and thanks to all the developers working on these great projects:
 * The plugin uses the [LoadingCircle](https://www.codeproject.com/articles/14841/how-to-write-a-loading-circle-animation-in-net) by Martin Gagne provided under the Code Project Open License.